 The statute does not distinguish between civil and criminal proceedings; it applies by its terms to "any proceeding or investigation before or by any federal or state judicial, legislative, executive or administrative body."
 Neb.
 Rev. Stat. § 20-145(1).
 While the Nebraska Legislature cannot bind federal courts or agencies to its statutory procedures, a federal district judge in Nebraska has indicated he will consider the statute in ruling on subpoenas issued to reporters as a matter of comity.

-The privilege is absolute in civil proceeding.
-The privilege cannot be pierced in defamation actions.
-Maressa v.
+The privilege is absolute in civil proceedings.
+See Maressa v.
 New Jersey Monthly, 89 N.J.
-176 (1982).
-The reporter may waive the privilege, but a partial waiver is not construed to be a total waiver and publication of the allegedly defamatory materials in a newspaper or news broadcast does not constitute a waiver.
+176 (1982) (Privilege is absolute in defamation actions).
+The newsperson may waive the privilege, but a partial waiver is not construed to be a total waiver and publication in a newspaper or news broadcast does not constitute a waiver.
 In re Schuman, 114 N.J.
 14 (1989).

 The language of the North Dakota shield law does not make a distinction between civil and criminal cases.
 Presumably, the same standard would apply to both types of cases.
 The North Dakota Supreme Court has not yet had the opportunity to rule on whether the nature of the action would alter the conditions of the privilege.
 In Grand Forks Herald v.
 Dist.
 Court in and for Grand Forks Cnty., 322 N.W.2d 850 (N.D.
 1982), the North Dakota Supreme Court speculated that the type of case would be one of the factors considered in determining whether nondisclosure would result in a miscarriage of justice.